centreon/centreon-documentation/versioned_docs/version-24.04/monitoring/monitoring-servers/advanced-configuration.md

       - **/var/cache/centreon/**

   - Status
-    Used to enable or disable the instance.
+    This is used to enable or disable this instance.

 Log options: